lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 When imagining an ecosystem, one typically thinks of a forest with trees, animals, and insects.
 Perhaps some fish swim in a stream.
 All are idyllically thriving as a balanced part of a larger whole.

-The concept emphasises the abundance and complexity of interactions within the larger system, rather than the individualistic existence of the loose parts.
+The ecosystem concept emphasises the abundance and complexity of interactions within the larger system, rather than the individualistic existence of the loose parts.
 Yet, when one imagines a biological experiment, they think of lab coats, petri dishes, and perhaps microscopes.
 They are not wrong; science has thrived under reductionism.
 Scientific experiments often strive to control one variable at a time to isolate its effects.
 All other variations are reduced by working with one species or strain at a time, treated exactly the same except for that one experimental variable.
 The organism is dislodged from its natural environment to prevent it from meddling with the experiment.
-We, scientists, call this: 'controlled conditions'.
 The ultimate goal is to gain mechanistic insight into the workings of a biological system; one part at a time.
 The underlying reasoning is that if we know the function of all its parts, we then know the system.

-The reductionist dogma yielded considerable advances in biological research; I wouldn't dream of debating this.
+The reductionist dogma yielded considerable advances in biological research; this is undisputed.
 But I will argue that it occasionally falls short in encompassing emergent properties of a larger whole.
 The complexity of real-world biology does not always allow for isolating one variable from the rest of the system.
 Nor does changing one variable in a system always lead to robust change.